Henry E. Hale

 Professor of Political Science and International Affairs

-Henry E. Hale is Associate Professor of Political Science and International Affairs, and Director of the Program on New Approaches to Research and Security in Eurasia (PONARS Eurasia)
+Henry E. Hale is Professor of Political Science and International Affairs and Co-Director of the Program on New Approaches to Research and Security in Eurasia (PONARS Eurasia).

 Dr. Hale's writings focus on issues of political regimes, ethnicity, and international integration.
 His new book, Patronal Politics: Eurasian Regime Dynamics in Comparative Perspective (Cambridge University Press), is scheduled to come out in September or October 2014.
 He is also the author of the books The Foundations of Ethnic Politics: Separatism of States and Nations in Eurasia and the World (Cambridge University Press, 2008) and Why Not Parties in Russia?
 Democracy, Federalism and the State (Cambridge University Press, 2006), winner of the American Political Science Association's Leon D. Epstein Outstanding Book Award for 2006 and 2007.
 He is also co-editor of the books Developments in Russian Politics 8 (Duke University Press, 2014) and Rossiia "dvukhtysiachnykh": stereoskopicheskii vzgliad (Russia in the 2000s: A Stereoscopic View) (Moscow: Planeta, 2011).